 Let’s keep our community clean and safe!
-You and your group can Pick-a-Park or Pick-a-Spot, it will be your responsibility to maintain the area you choose.
+You and your group can Pick-a-Park or Pick-a-Spot.
+It will be your responsibility to maintain the area you choose.
 Each group can have different responsibilities from picking up litter, painting, mulching, and even planting!
 If you have an idea, please share and we can help you put it in motion.
-Contact the SEPR Department or print an application to get started!
+Contact the firstname.lastname@example.org or print an application to get started!

 Possible Parks Up For Adoption: